sunpy/ndcube/joss_paper/paper.md

 level.
 One application of this is linking derived data products, e.g. a spectral image cube and a Doppler may derived from one of its spectral lines.
-These objects have the same spatial axes but are not ordered.
-They have a different number of dimensions because the spectral dimension has been collapsed in the Doppler map by the calculation of the Doppler velocity.
-The data in each also represent different physical properties (intensity vs. velocity).
-Therefore they cannot be combined in an `NDCubeSequence` but are suitable for an `NDCollection`.
-By marking both cubes' spatial axes as 'aligned', regions of interest can be extracted simultaneously from both cubes by applying the standard Python slicing API to the `NDCollection`.
-This simplifies the manipulation of complex data sets and ensures related data products continue to represent the same field of view.
+Marking both cubes' spatial axes as 'aligned' and slicing the `NDCollection`` rather than the two cubes separately, simplifies the extraction of regions of interest and guarantees both cubes continue to represent the same field of view.

-More detailed discussion on the purpose of the features provided by these data classes and how to use them can be found in @ndcube and @ndcube-docs.
+More detailed discussion on the roles of the above data classes' features and how to use them can be found in @ndcube and @ndcube-docs.

 ## Coordinate Classes